igor981/pizza-api/README.md

 When there is an order in the state, the order button gets rendered on the navbar.
 When clicked, a bigger div slides down and displays set of information about the order such as the status, time of arrival, price, time of order and order id.

 There is also a remove order button that removes the order from the state.

+#### Future implementations
+Features needed for a production ready pizza app.

+* Database for users, orders and products.
+* Payment.
+* If you have products in your cart from a restaurant, and you try to add products from another restaurant, you should get a warning message saying that you can't add products from seperate restaurants and give you the ability to clear your cart if you decide to switch restaurants.
+* Add a connection poll when you have an active order so the state changes on the order status (pending, baking, en-route, delivired) and notifications when status changes.
+* User authentication that includes past orders, pre-saved delivery options, favourite restaurants/products.
+Possibility to leave reviews.

+#### My conclusion of this project.
+This project was very fun and challenging.
+I've had past experiences of TypeScript but combining it with react-redux was a learning curve that I had fun climbing.
+The use of interfaces and assigning datatypes made it easier to see the big picture for the project and made the code alot more robust.
+I can for sure say that typescript will be a tool used for most of my future projects.